Greenwind1/line_kernel_notifier/README.md

 How to use

-1. Create a new API token of Kaggle and place a downloaded kaggle.json file to the location in the following instruction. https://github.com/Kaggle/kaggle-api#api-credentials
+1. Create a new API token of Kaggle and place a downloaded kaggle.json file to the location has been writen in the following instruction. https://github.com/Kaggle/kaggle-api#api-credentials `~/.kaggle/kaggle.json (on Windows in the location C:\Users\<Windows-username>\.kaggle\kaggle.json - you can check the exact location, sans drive, with echo %HOMEPATH%)`

 2. Register and log in LINE Notify.
 https://notify-bot.line.me/my/